sara-nl/griddocs/source/Pages/Advanced/storage_clients/webdav.rst

    $| base64 --decode \
    $| xxd -p

-Queries can be combined to improve efficiency:
+Queries can be combined to reduce transaction overhead:

 .. code-block:: console